full-void/data-science-concepts/README.md

 ## Data Wrangling

 This notebook contains concepts and notes on data wrangling: preparing data for further analysis and model development.
+We go through a life-like example and clean a data from the UCI Machine Learning Repository.
 Specifically, it discusses:

 * Setting Headers
 * Correcting the Data